kr-g/xvenv/README.md

 ## stand-alone or clone

-put this in your `~/.bashrc`, or `~/.bash_aliases`
+put this in `~/.bashrc`, or `~/.bash_aliases`

     alias xvenv="python3 ~/repo/xvenv/xvenv/xvenv.py"

-    # or ... any path where it resides in
+    # or ... any path where the script resides in

 to use it from cmd-line

 # use case: build a whole source package

-e.g. when testing the build and installation when all sources are inside a single folder on the harddrive already, `cd` into it and
+e.g. when testing a build and installation where all sources are inside a single folder on the harddrive already. then `cd` into it and

 run